SamuelCrouse/EasySQ/README.md

 </ul>

 ### Demo 1 follows ["this"](https://squidpy.readthedocs.io/en/stable/notebooks/tutorials/tutorial_vizgen.html) Squidpy tutorial on analyzing vizgen data.
+I would recommend working through the provided "EasySQ Demo demo_number.ipynb."
+1 and 2 are going to explain how to use EasySQ for your analysis of vizgen data.
+There is also a demo on using EasySQ with Squidpy functions so that you can mix and match the two, which is also recommended.

 ### Demo 2 follows ["this"](https://squidpy.readthedocs.io/en/stable/notebooks/tutorials/tutorial_vizgen_mouse_liver.html) Squidpy tutorial on analyzing vizgen data.